Secrets to Passing an ERISA Audit

 • establish a trust fund that holds the plan’s assets, if applicable,

-• establish a recordkeeping system to track contributions, benefit payments, maintain participant and beneficiary information, and to prepare reporting documents,
+• establish a recordkeeping system to track contributions, benefit payments, maintain participant and beneficiary information, and prepare to report documents,

 • provide a summary of benefits and a coverage explanation (SBC) and documentation of how and when it was distributed each year,